akuity/kargo-render/docs/docs/20-environment-branches.md

 Despite its many advantages, the environment branches pattern can be onerous to implement because it requires new automation to continuously render changes to your `main` branch into your environment branches.
-Bookkeeper's singular goal is to answer those difficulties with an intuitive tool that puts the benefits of the environment branches pattern easily within reach for all GitOps practitioners.
+Kargo Render's singular goal is to answer those difficulties with an intuitive tool that puts the benefits of the environment branches pattern easily within reach for all GitOps practitioners.